grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### they throw lines)

 Captain Percy took off the sonar headset and laid it on its hook.
 "We gotta get the fuck out of here," she said.
-Then louder, so Hemi could hear, "Hemi!
+Then, louder, so Hemi could hear, "Hemi!
 We need to get out of here!"

 Bastian nodded, the other sonar headset still on his ears.

-"Right Sylvia.
+"Right, Sylvia.
 I concur," said Hemi from above.

-"Here kid."
+"Here, kid."
 Percy ripped a piece of scrap paper from the pad at Bastian's elbow.
 She scribbled on it with a pencil and handed it to the messenger.
 "That's for a guy who goes by 'Shakes.'
 He's got a small boat at one of the slips.
 Find him and give him that message."
 She dug a few coins from her pocket and handed them to him.

 The messenger was off with an energy one would never have suspected by the lethargy that had engulfed his sitting form just a few moments before.